Superuser666-Sigil/SigilDERG-Data_Production/ARCHITECTURE.md

 Evaluates model performance on standardized Rust programming problems using the HumanEval benchmark format.
 Provides functional correctness testing and pass@k metrics.

+**Note:** For standalone evaluation on generic machines, use `human-eval-rust` directly.
+For the full, pinned Lambda H100 environment that orchestrates the entire ecosystem, see `SigilDERG-Lambda-Package` and `eval_setup.sh`.

 ### How It Evaluates Checkpoints

 The evaluator can work with: